How to Handle Diesel Exhaust Fluid (DEF) in Winter: Storage, Shelf Life & Quality Tips

 The storage life of DEF is about 12 months in optimal conditions, so you need to know when it was put in the machine.
 If there’s a question, API recommends you drain it and replace it.

-This is also true if the machine sat unused in summer heat for a prolonged period of time or if the DEF may have been contaminated in any way.
+This is also true if the machine sat unused in the summer heat for a prolonged period or if the DEF was contaminated in any way.

-And make sure you evaluate the DEF on shelves in your shop if it has been awhile since the last delivery.
+Make sure you evaluate the DEF on shelves in your shop if it has been a while since the last delivery.
 You don’t want to replace the old DEF in your vehicle with an expired product.
-And, although it’s not considered a hazardous material, make sure local regulations are followed while disposing DEF.
+Although it’s not considered a hazardous material, make sure local regulations are followed while disposing of DEF.

 In addition to cold, there are other things to consider when purchasing, storing and handling DEF.
 If you typically buy DEF in containers, always look at the expiration date on the bottle and be sure to use it before it expires.